Waterfox83/covid-data-source-service/README.md

 ## Github Actions

-On every push to 'dev' branch and merge of every PR, Actions run
+On every push to 'dev' branch and merge of every PR, Actions run.